 If you’re a team manager, we will send you all the funds at the end of the campaign.
 It will be up to you to distribute the funds to your athletes, but we can provide you with a list of the breakdown as needed.

-With our new athlete profile pages, you can:
+With our fan pages, you can:

 Having a successful campaign will not solve all your funding needs.
 We know that you will need more the following season or year, and we encourage you to launch another campaign, but we suggest taking a 6-9 month break between campaigns (unless your goal is really low).
 People need to feel like you’re contributing to your own goals and not just living off what they give you.